The 7 Habits of Highly Effective Sleepers: Wake Up Refreshed And Recharged

 Consuming a Balanced Diet

-A well-rounded meal plan, emphasising fruits, vegetables, lean proteins, whole grains and low-fat dairy products, can significantly enhance sleep efficacy.
+A well-rounded meal plan, emphasising fruits, vegetables, lean proteins, whole grains and low-fat products, can significantly enhance sleep efficacy.

 One aspect of diet that has been increasingly recognised for its influence on sleep patterns is the impact of meal timing.